-Tackling Organised Immigration Crime
+Organised Immigration Crime Taskforce (OICDT)

 The programme is led by Deputy Chief Constable, Wendy Gunney, who is the National Police Chiefs’ Council Lead for Serious Organised Crime.